How Spurs’ five wonderkids on FM2020 are developing IRL this season

 According to Football Manager 2020’s list of 650 Wonderkids, as compiled by FMScout.com, five are currently on Spurs’ books.
 That’s defined as “players with high potential ability who are not older than 20 years old on July 1, 2019”.

-And we’ve taken a closer look at how the quintet have developed in real life over the 2019-20 season to date.
+And we’ve taken a closer look at how the quintet developed in real life over the 2019-20 season.

 Tanganga went on Tottenham’s pre-season tour and made his first-team debut against Colchester United in the League Cup earlier this season.

 The defender was then thrown in at the deep end by Jose Mourinho in January when he was handed his Premier League debut against Liverpool, but he performed admirably against the league leaders.

 “Can we say Tanganga is a new player?”
 Mourinho said after the game.
 “He had never played a match for Tottenham in the Premier League.
 Today he played and today he proved that he can play for us.